Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-proxy.md

 ## Step 4: (Optional) Authenticating to Your NuGet Feed

 By default your `public-nuget` feed does not need to be authenticated to, and can be viewed anonymously.
-However, you may want to make your repository private and [authenticate to it](/docs/proget/feeds/nuget#authenticating-to-nuget-feeds) using either an API key or a username/password combination.
-You may need to do this when pushing internal NuGet packages to your feed, to consume either solely or in combination with OSS packages.
+However, you may want to make your repository private and authenticate to it.
+While you can authenticate with a "psedo key" (`«username»:«password»`), we strongly recommend using a Personal [API Key](/docs/proget/reference-api/proget-apikeys), with `api` as the username, and the Personal API Key as the password.
+To learn more about creating one, read [Authenticating to NuGet Feeds](/docs/proget/feeds/nuget#authenticating-to-nuget-feeds).

 ## (Optional) Creating a Package Approval Flow